Vector-Valued Reproducing Kernel Banach Spaces for Neural Networks and Operators

 \section{Abstract}

 Recently, there has been growing interest in characterizing the function spaces underlying neural networks.
 While shallow and deep scalar-valued neural networks have been linked to scalar-valued reproducing kernel Banach spaces (RKBS), $\mathbb{R}^d$-valued neural networks and neural operator models remain less understood in the RKBS setting.
-To address this gap, we develop a general definition of vector-valued RKBS (vv-RKBS), which inherently includes the associated reproducing kernel.
-Our construction extends existing definitions by avoiding restrictive assumptions such as symmetric kernel domains, finite-dimensional output spaces, reflexivity, or separability, while still recovering familiar properties of vector-valued reproducing kernel Hilbert spaces (vv-RKHS).
-We then show that shallow $\mathbb{R}^d$-valued neural networks are elements of a specific vv-RKBS, namely an instance of the integral and neural vv-RKBS.
-To also explore the functional structure of neural operators, we analyze the DeepONet and Hypernetwork architectures and demonstrate that they too belong to an integral and neural vv-RKBS.
-In all cases, we establish a Representer Theorem, showing that optimization over these function spaces recovers the corresponding neural architectures. \\ \\ \textbf{Keywords: } Reproducing Kernel Banach Space, RKBS, vector-valued, neural networks, neural operator, DeepONet, Hypernetwork, representer theorem
+To address this gap, we develop a notion of adjoint pairs of vector-valued RKBSs (vv-RKBS), which inherently involves an associated reproducing kernel, and prove that every vv-RKBS belongs to such a pair.
+Our construction extends existing kernel definitions by avoiding restrictive assumptions such as symmetric kernel domains, finite-dimensional output spaces, reflexivity, or separability, while still recovering familiar properties of vector-valued reproducing kernel Hilbert spaces (vv-RKHS).
+We then show that shallow $\mathbb{R}^d$-valued neural networks are elements of a specific vv-RKBS, namely an instance of an integral vv-RKBS.
+To also explore the functional structure of neural operators, we analyze the DeepONet and Hypernetwork architectures and demonstrate that they too belong to an integral vv-RKBS.
+In all cases, we establish a representer theorem, showing that optimization over these function spaces recovers the corresponding neural architectures. \\ \\ \textbf{Keywords: } Reproducing kernel Banach space, vector-valued, neural networks, neural operator, DeepONet, Hypernetwork, representer theorem

 \blfootnote{2020 Mathematics Subject Classification (MSC): 46E15, 68T07, 46G10, 46E22, 46B10, 26B40}